 Kerstin Gelbmann studied trade and commerce in Vienna.
-After graduating, she began her career at Auditor Wirtschaftsprüfungs- und Steuerberatungsgesellschaft mbH.
+After graduating, she began her career at Auditor Wirtschaftsprüfungs- und Steuerberatungsgesellschaft mbH, which was first a representative, then a full member of Arthur Andersen in Vienna.
 Kerstin Gelbmann has worked for E.F.
-Grossnigg Finanzberatung und Treuhandelsgesellschaft m.b.H. since 2002, most recently as managing director, and for grosso holding Gesellschaft mbH since 2007.
-In January 2010, she assumed the additional position of managing director at Austro Holding GmbH.
+Grossnigg Finanzberatung und Treuhandelsgesellschaft m.b.H. since 2002, most recently as managing director, and for grosso holding Gesellschaft mbH since 2007, currently as managing director.
+In January 2010, she was also appointed managing director at Austro Holding GmbH.